animetrics/STDIORedirect/README.md

 Example
 ======

-testSTDIO.java is a small example script (doesn't test native side).
+testSTDIO.java is a small example script (doesn't test native STDIO side).
 After running it you should have a logfile.out file with some logged stdout and stderr output

 Change the log4j path in the following command and run